Jordan travel guide, including map of Jordan, top Jordan experiences, tips for Jordan travel, when to visit Jordan and Jordan tips

 UK subscribers automatically receive the voucher each year.
 Overseas subscribers receive it upon request.

 Hang out in Amman, head to Aqaba for some Red Sea play and Wadi Rum for desert, and on to Petra for ancient amazingness.
-Zoom along the Kings Highway, check out Jerash, Jerusalem and the Sea of Gal...
+Zoom along the Kings Highway, check out some Bethlehem, Jerusalem and Tel Av...

 Delve into Israel and Jordan, holy lands rich with history and an oasis of delight and intrigue in the desert.
 This trip will see you wandering the immense ruins of Petra and exploring a lunar-like...